Pumatics/pumatics.github.io/terms-and-conditions.md

 ## Student Packages

 Clients may request a refund for unused tutoring package hours, provided the package remains valid and has not expired.
-Refund calculations will involve deducting the cost of utilized hours at the base hourly rate from the total package cost.
+Refund calculations will involve deducting the cost of utilized hours at the standard rate from the total package cost.

 For instance, if a client acquires an AP & Honors Online Student Package (10 Hours) for $720 and subsequently requests a refund after utilizing three hours, the calculation would proceed as follows: the cost of three sessions (3 x $80 = $240) would be subtracted from the total, yielding a refund of $720 - $240 = $480.